 As a school we educate and provide boundaries for young pupils to make choices safely, through provision of a safe environment and empowering education.
 Pupils are encouraged to work independently.
 In PSHE and Computing lessons they learn how to keep themselves safe within a supportive environment.
 Pupils have a wide range of Extra-Curricular activities to choose from.
 Our lunchtime menu is published and includes hot and cold options and children make healthy choices.

 We encourage good manners as the basis of good behaviour.
 Pupils and all staff are polite to each other.
 Children learn that their behaviour can effect the feelings of others.
 Year 6 have the motto “Treat others as you would like to be treated”.
 During SEAL assemblies children display their work and explain their learning.
 Art and Dance from different cultures widens our children’s experiences.
 The school also has good relationships with sports coaches and young coaches from the local high school.
 Good sporting attitudes are modelled and expected from coaches and players.
 There is plenty of opportunity to work alongside visitors and local community groups in the school such as in Bluecoat ' Out of the Blue' Art Club, Football Clubs and Christ Church.

 Tolerance of those of different faiths and beliefs

-This achieved through enhancing pupils' understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity in our local community which is largely white British.
-We teach these values through our PSHE/SEAL program and in RE.
+This is achieved through enhancing pupils' understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity in our local community which is largely white British.
+We teach these values through our PSHE program and in RE.
 Respect and tolerance are important to us.

 Our Bluecoat Art Club is attended by young adults with Learning Disabilities and Four Oaks pupils.
 Pupil Voice has been extended to include the Sports Council.
 In History and Geography pupils have gained knowledge and understanding of Liverpool and the similarities and difference between communities in other parts of the World.
 We celebrate the Chinese influence on Liverpool by teaching Mandarin as well as the European language, French.